lkilcher/dolfyn/xarray_dev_TODO.md

 Xarray DOLfYN to MHKit
 ---------------------------
-1. Update documentation to cover DOLfYN’s full capabilities shown in the previous slide
+1. Update documentation to cover DOLfYN’s full capabilities
 		- Format similarly to MHKiT documentation
+		- Update old and fill in missing documentation
-		- Add notes which objects/functions are still in developmental state
+		- Note which objects/functions are still in developmental state
 		- Review entire code and note where objects/functions and their dependencies are located

 2. Switch base datatype from h5py “Dolfyn dataobject” to Xarray “Dataset”